Gender-Inclusive Housing

 How many rooms are designated as a part of Gender-Inclusive Housing?

 There is not a set number of rooms designated as Gender-Inclusive Housing.
 Supply is based upon demand.
-Gender-inclusive units are clustered together within the building to promote community.
+Gender-inclusive units may be clustered together within the building to promote community.

 Is this housing option available only to students who identify as LGBTQ?